 Ultimately, Lockman delivered his remarks on immigration -- or "the alien invasion" -- and students engaged him in heated debate, Ginn said.

 Asked why he voted to remain neutral, Ginn, 24, said he'd never condone Lockman's rhetoric.
-But he did a stint in the US Navy before beginning college, and the experienced changed his views.
+But he did a stint in the US Navy before beginning college, and the experience changed his views.

 "After putting five years down for this country, you realize you're defending all the laws that we stand for," Ginn said.
 "Otherwise, the past five years were a waste of my time."